-255. Motorway signals (download 'Light signals controlling traffic' (PDF, 82KB)) are used to warn you of a danger ahead.
-For example, there may be an incident, fog, a spillage or road workers on the carriageway which you may not immediately be able to see.
+- 255. Signs and signals (download 'Light signals controlling traffic') are used to warn you of hazards ahead.
+For example, there may be an incident, fog, a spillage or road workers on the carriageway which you may not immediately be able to see. - 256.
+A single sign or signal can display advice, restrictions and warnings for all lanes.